Hudson River Valley Greenway

 - Intermunicipal projects will rate higher than single-community projects

 This grant program is open to municipalities that are within the designated Greenway area and have adopted a local board resolution to become a designated “Greenway Community.”
 The resolution demonstrates that the community supports the Greenway Criteria and the voluntary process for the development of the Greenway Compact.
+A sample resolution is available in Supporting Documents.

 Municipalities must be located within the geographic area of the Greenway in order to be eligible.
 The Greenway area includes all of the municipalities within these counties: Albany, Columbia, Dutchess, Orange, Putnam, Rensselaer, Rockland, Saratoga, Ulster, Washington, Westchester, municipalities in Greene County outside of the Catskill Park; and those portions of New York and Bronx counties adjacent to the Hudson River and within the city’s local waterfront revitalization program area pursuant to Executive Law Article 42.
 To determine if your community is a Greenway Community, please reference the map in Supporting Documents or contact the Greenway office.